Magnesium Alloys in Aerospace: Benefits and Applications

 (1) High density

-The challenge of reducing fuel load has long been a pressing issue in the aerospace industry.
+The challenge of reducing fuel load has long been a pressing issue in the aerospace industry, driving the continuous search for lightweight yet robust materials.

-Among available engineering metal alloys, magnesium alloy stands out with its low density of approximately 1.8g/cm3, which is about two-thirds that of aluminum and one-quarter that of steel.
+Among available engineering metal alloys, magnesium alloys stand out with their exceptionally low density of approximately 1.8 g/cm³, which is about two-thirds that of aluminum (2.7 g/cm³) and merely one-quarter that of steel (7.85 g/cm³).
+This remarkable density advantage makes the application of magnesium alloys in aerospace structures not just feasible, but highly advantageous.

 (2) High strength ratio

-Compared to aluminum alloys and steel, magnesium alloys possess superior properties in terms of specific strength and density.
+Compared to aluminum alloys and steel, magnesium alloys offer superior properties in terms of strength-to-weight ratio.
+They typically exhibit a density approximately 35% lower than aluminum and 75% lower than steel, while maintaining competitive strength characteristics.

 (3) Good heat dissipation